Sulaiman001/white/README.md

 bin/run.sh
 ```

-Copy `bin/example.config.php` to `bin/config.php` and update the Ratchet server settings.
+Copy `bin/example.config.php` to `bin/config.php` and update the Ratchet and MongoDB settings.

 Copy `www/js/example.config.js` to `www/js/config.js` and update the JavaScript settings.

+Open `www/index.php` in a browser.

 Setup Stunnel for SSL encryption for secure web sockets
 ========================================================